Phytolacca dodecandra

-In Ethiopia, two types of "endod" (Phytolacca dodecandra) are known to grow and, while the tree's bark are roots are very poisonous if eaten, the leaves and berries of the tree have been traditionally used by villagers in laundering clothes.
+In Ethiopia, two types of "endod" (Phytolacca dodecandra) are known to grow and, while the tree's bark and roots are very poisonous if eaten, the leaves and berries of the tree have been traditionally used by villagers in laundering clothes.
 The two principal varieties are the Arabe variety, with pinkish to red berries; and the Ahiyo variety, with yellow-green to green berries.
 The Arabe type has a higher saponin content and better molluscicidal activity than the Ahiyo type (Lugt, 1977).
 Five species of "endod" are endemic to Ethiopia, but the efficacy of the saponins found in the berries of four of the trees are best when used in their fresh state.
 One tree produces berries that are efficacious in either their fresh or dry state and are sold in the local marketplaces.
 The leaves and berries of the endod were first crushed to a powder before being applied to laundry.
 When mixed with water, they produce a rich lather.
 Clothes washed in the solution are made supple and scented by its fragrance.